Concurrent-Learning Based Relative Localization in Shape Formation of Robot Swarms (Extended version): Adaptive Relative Localization

 To relax the PE condition, a concurrent-learning term $\eta \sum_{m=1}^{\varsigma } u_{ij}^T(t_{{\rm c},m})\epsilon_{ij}(t_{{\rm c},m})$ which records the historical measurement information is designed in the estimator (\ref{Equ_observer}).
 As a result, the persistent noise velocity command can be replaced by an impermanent localization enhance velocity command and the motion trajectories of robots will be smoother.
 Based on the initial state estimator (\ref{Equ_observer}), the real-time relative position estimator $\hat{p}_{ij}(t)$ can be designed as

 Recall that $z_{ij}(t)$ is the relative displacement which is available through the IO measurement and inter-robot communication.
+For actual sensors, UWB measurement often has low frame rates, while the frequency of IO is often high.
+So we model the measurement system as a discrete system.
+On the other hand, when we estimate the real-time relative position of the robot based on Eq. (\ref{Equ_initial}), we can use the IO measurement which is approximately continuous.
 In the next theorem, we will show that the convergence of the proposed estimator (\ref{Equ_observer}) can be guaranteed if the recorded data matrix $S_{ij}$ satisfies the following assumption. \begin{assumption} The rank of the recorded data matrix $S_{ij}$ satisfies $\mathrm{rank}(S_{ij})=2$. \end{assumption}

 For the 2-D localization problem, Assumption \ref{A1} indicates that the data matrix $S_{ij}$ records sufficient information to achieve localization.
 This is a common assumption in concurrent-learning methods, which can also be found in \cite{Chowdhary2010CDC} and \cite{Djaneye2019TAC}.
 The main results regarding the convergence of estimator (\ref{Equ_observer}) are presented in the following theorem.